 Students are expected to schedule their exams at least SEVEN days in advance using the online system.

-We ask the student to enter in the following information:
+We ask the student to enter the following information:

-- Instructor contact information (first & last name, phone, email).
+- Instructor contact information (first & last name, and email).

 - Amount of time the class will receive for each exam and quiz.

 - Materials allowed for the class for each exam and quiz.